Our paediatric department is still operating as normal.

 Matron for Children’s Services

-Hello, my name is Kate Swailes and I am the Matron for all babies, children and young people.
+Hello, my name is Helder Prata and I am the Matron for all babies, children and young people.
 I work with our team to ensure that your baby, child or young person always receives the high quality care that they need and deserve.

 Our staff will work with you to plan the care your child needs.
 They will support you to be as involved as you wish, and strive to act as an advocate for your child.
 Ensuring that what they want and need is heard by those caring for them.